 The Benefits Of Using A Car Crate

 It might be fun to see how happy your pup gets with his head hanging out of an open car window.
 There are many reasons you should actually be using a crate in your car instead.
-Getting in any collision can be difficult enough for a human that’s fully buckled into their seats.
+Getting in any collision can be difficult enough for a human that’s fully buckled into their seat.
 It’s even more dangerous for a dog that’s been allowed to wander about the car unrestrained.

 There are also benefits outside of safety that you’ll get by using a carrier or crate in your car.
 Some of these may or may not apply to you based on the size of your dog.
 Let’s take a look at how a crate can be beneficial when driving around town with your furry friend.

 Anyone who owns a dog knows how quickly your personal items can be ruined in their presence.
 The same goes for your car.
 Whether it’s intentional bad behavior or accidental, there’s a good chance that your dog will eventually create a mess in your car.
 They scratch and bite through the fabric of your seats.
 They can also get into things you’d prefer they leave alone.

 Additionally, whatever dirt, mud, and mess are on their paws will be all over your car.
 Dogs also tend to drool over everything.
-This means you’ll be scrubbing dried dog spit from your seats after your long drive.
+This means you will scrub dried dog spit from your seats after your long drive.
 Their noses create smudges on your window, and their shedding fur sticks to your upholstery.

 There’s also the chance your dog has an accident.
 Double the possibility if you have a long car ride ahead.
 Even potty-trained dogs can only hold it for so long.
 On a long drive, you may not realize how much time has passed since you last stopped to let them out.
 Without a crate, that accident ends up – you guessed it – right on your seat or floor.